Dodecahedrane/DevOpsNotes/Cloud/The Cloud.md

 Cloud platforms support sharing and collaboration by providing centralized repositories, version control systems, and collaboration tools (same as culture???)

 ## Find up to 3 case studies showing how businesses have migrated to the cloud or used the cloud to improve in some way

-// TODO Read case studies and makes notes
 ### 1

 [AWS: Southwest Airlines Automated Mac Test Infrastructure](https://aws.amazon.com/solutions/case-studies/southwest-devicefarm-ec2-case-study/)

-AWS allowed Southwest airlines to roll out infrastructure to test on Mac devices, avoiding the problems involved with the procurement, set up and maintaince of an on premesis set of Mac devices for automated testing of user facing services.
+AWS allowed Southwest airlines to roll out infrastructure to test on Mac devices, avoiding the problems involved with the procurement, set up and maintenance of an on premises set of Mac devices for automated testing of user facing services.

 Takeaway: The cloud can provide infrastructure that can speed up development
 ### 2